Tarrant County Inmate Search

 Where should I run an official search for current county jail custody?

-Use the county’s public-facing roster maintained by the Sheriff’s Detention Bureau; it’s the authoritative place to verify live custody status and open an inmate’s detail page with booking and hold information.
+Use the county’s public-facing roster maintained by the Sheriff’s Detention Bureau.
+It is the official place to verify current custody status and open an inmate’s detail page with booking and hold information.
 Start at the official Tarrant County inmate search portal.
 Visit the official Tarrant County inmate search.

 What search inputs work best to find the right person quickly?

 Begin with a last name, then refine by first name.
-If available, use the County Identification Number (CID) to avoid name collisions—CID ties directly to the jail file and resolves spelling issues.
-Filters for race and sex help narrow common surnames, and the “Records to Display” control lets you expand results when scanning long lists.
+If available, use the County Identification Number (CID) to avoid name collisions, since CID ties directly to the jail file and can resolve spelling issues.
+Filters for race and sex can help narrow common surnames, and the “Records to Display” control lets you expand results when scanning longer lists.

 Why might someone still show “in custody” after a local bond is posted?